-Sara Ludy is an artist and animator whose work runs the gamut of digital art.
-Her work includes video, the computer art tile, the animated gif, the self portrait, the VJ set, still photography, animation, the digital image, and the computer art painting.
+Sara Ludy is an artist whose work runs the gamut of digital art.
+Her work includes video, the computer art tile, the animated gif, digitally manipulated photography, animation, and the computer art painting.
 Sara graduated from SAIC in 2003 with a BFA in New Media Art, and after living in LA for some time, she now resides in Vancouver.

 Her work is very much concerned with architecture, a sense of home, and a warm domestic sense of place.
 Recently, her work has explored digitally replicating specific decor elements of the domestic interior — carpet, rugs, paintings, wallpaper, elements of interior decoration — some of those digital image instances are featured below, and it’s also worth noting that Sara Ludy and Nicolas Sassoon projected animated .gif tiles as wallpaper at their WALLPAPERS installation at 319 Scholes back in 2011.

 Sara also makes music: she is a member of the experimental electronic band Tremblexy.
 “Tremblexy is an experimental audio/video collaborative between Sara Ludy and Austin Meredith that creates immersive sensory experiences through the use of sound collage, electronic manipulation, repetition, projections, and improvisation.”
 Sara is also a member of Computers Club, an online art collective.